 (iii) is the alien spouse or child of an alien described in clause (i) or (ii) and is accompanying, or following to join, the alien;

 SAMPLE & TEMPLATES

-Attorney Brief: [coming soon] We will provide an attorney brief sample for the O-1 petition.
+Attorney Brief: [coming soon] We will provide an attorney brief sample for the O-1 visa.

-Cover Letter: [coming soon] We will also provide a cover letter sample for the O-1 petition.
+Cover Letter: [coming soon] We will also provide a cover letter sample for the O-1 visa.

 Sample Request for Evidence: [coming soon] Requests for evidence can be used to strengthen the case.

 Sample Checklist: [coming soon] We look at the client’s unique situation and create customized checklists to strengthen their cases.

 How long can I stay in the U.S. under O-1 Visa?